 Christmas came a bit early for the Missionaries of Charity who serve in the Diocese of Gallup, New Mexico, which has half of its territory in Arizona.
 And it wasn’t just a stocking-stuffer either.

 The diminutive nuns attired in their distinctive white saris with blue stripes that match those of their foundress, St. Mother Teresa of Calcutta, are now driving a brand new, 15-passenger Ford Transit courtesy of an anonymous donor and San Tan Ford.
-The Diocese of Phoenix’s Catholic Community Foundation helped to facilitate the gift.
+The Catholic Community Foundation for the Diocese of Phoenix helped to facilitate the gift.

 Until now, the sisters have been relying on a seven-passenger van for their work among the Native American community on the nearby Navajo reservation.
 About 20 children receive instruction in the faith on Saturday mornings, with the sisters transporting them to and from the church for classes and also for Sunday Mass and other activities.

 “We have to make so many trips back and forth,” said Sr. Mariosa Soreng, MC.
 That’s because out on the reservation, houses are far apart — sometimes more than a mile apart.
 “We pick them up and drop them off.
 It’s a lot of trips back and forth, sometimes two, three, four trips.”